 xDSL applications require the line driver to dissipate a significant amount of power and heat compared to other components in the system.
 The large peak to RMS variations of DMT and CAP ADSL signals require high supply voltages to prevent clipping, and the use of a step-up transformer to couple the signal to the telephone line can require high peak current levels.
-These requirements result in the driver package having to dissipate significant amounts of power.
-Several multiport cards inserted into a rack in an enclosed central office box can add up to many, many watts of power dissipation in an elevated ambient temperature environment.
-The LT1739 has builtin thermal shutdown circuitry that will protect the amplifiers if operated at excessive temperatures, however data transmissions will be seriously impaired.
-It is important in the design of the PCB and card enclosure to take measures to spread the heat developed in the driver away to the ambient environment to prevent thermal shutdown (which occurs when the junction temperature of the LT1739 exceeds 165°C).
+These requirements result in the driver package having to dissipate on the order of 1W.
+Several multiport cards inserted into a rack in an enclosed central office box can add up to many. many watts of power dissipation in an elevated ambient temperature environment.
+The LT1794 has built-in thermal shutdown circuitry that will protect the amplifiers if operated at excessive temperatures, however data transmissions will be seriously impaired.
+It is important in the design of the PCB and card enclosure to take measures to spread the heat developed in the driver away to the ambient environment to prevent thermal shutdown (which occurs when the junction temperature of the LT1794 exceeds 165°C).